arrizer/MagicMirror/README.md

 - `mvglive_api_key`: API key for MVG live API
 - `stations`: Array of strings with station names.
 Make sure the spelling matches exactly the spelling from the website

+### ioBroker

+Display information about home automation devices from io.broker (http://www.iobroker.net)

+The widget architecture supports multiple views.
+Currenlty only one view is implemented.

+Configuration keys:

+- `baseURL`: Base URL of the iobroker server
+- `views`: Array of objects, each having
+   - `view`: The name of the view
+   - additional keys based on the view type

+#### View: openWindows

+Displays a list of open windows (if any).
+A window is represented by a boolean  iobroker state with true == closed, false == open.

+Configuration:

+- `objects`: Object mapping from titles to iobroker states (e.g. `{"Window Name": "full.state.identifier"}`)

 ## Deployment